DirectoryTree/Authorization/README.md

 An easy, native role / permission management system for Laravel.

-Authorization automatically adds your database permissions and roles to the `Illuminate\Auth\Access\Gate`, this means that you can utilize all native Laravel policies and methods for authorization.

 ## Installation

 To get started, install Authorization via the Composer package manager: